CityOfBoston/CityScoreToolkit/README.md

 ## Usage
 CityScore will allow you to create a log-in.
-This log-in is simply a layer of security and a way for us at City of Boston to know who uses the CityScore toolkit so we can keep a potentially notify you of updates to the project.
+This log-in is simply a layer of security and a way for us at City of Boston to know who uses the CityScore toolkit so we can potentially notify you of updates to the project.
 Once you are logged in, the webapp has easy-to-access features and demonstrations of how to use its many features.
 You do NOT need to log out of the application, simply close the tab in which it resides and the application will automatically log you out.
 Attempting to manually log out will cause the application